A1exKH/myProjectEulerSolutions/README.md

 Largest product in a series
 Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

+## Problem 9.
+Special Pythagorean triplet
+There exists exactly one Pythagorean triplet for which a + b + c = 1000.
+Find the product abc.

 ## Problem #10.
 Summation of primes
 Find the sum of all the primes below two million.

+## Problem 11.
+Largest product in a grid
+What is the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in the 20×20 grid?

+## Problem 12.
+Highly divisible triangular number
+What is the value of the first triangle number to have over five hundred divisors?